Abstract

 FA

-Intraductal cooling via a nasobiliary tube during radiofrequency ablation of central liver tumors reduces biliary injuries
+, et al. Intraductal cooling via a nasobiliary tube during radiofrequency ablation of central liver tumors reduces biliary injuries.

 Am J Roentgenol